MicrosoftDocs/well-architected/well-architected/cost/provision-datastores.md

 ## Identify a data store appropriate for the type of data

 > [!NOTE]
-> An inappropriate data store or one that is mis-configured can have a huge cost impact on your design.
+> An inappropriate data store or one that's mis-configured can have a huge cost impact on your design.

 ### Relational database management systems cost